sunpy/sunpy/docs/guide/data_types/maps.rst

 To apply this form of solar derotation to a `~sunpy.map.MapSequence`, simply import the function and apply it to your `~sunpy.map.MapSequence`::

-.. todo:
-    These are skipped since they raise warnigns that need to be tracked down and fixed

     >>> from sunpy.physics.solar_rotation import mapsequence_solar_derotate
     >>> derotated = mapsequence_solar_derotate(mc)  # doctest: +SKIP